Zen12/ReferenceHelper/readme.md

 5. Runtime support

 ## How it works
-It uses Reflection and .GetComponentsInChildren<Component>(true), at the moment for big scenes can be very slow!
+It uses Reflection and .GetComponentsInChildren<Component>(true).
+At the moment, for big scenes it might be very slow!

 Tested on 2019.8.4f